Data Security and Privacy

 International Transfers

-Some PDFCrowd service infrastructure and subprocessors are located in, or may process data in, the United States.
-Where Customer Personal Data is transferred outside the EEA, or outside the UK where UK GDPR applies, PDFCrowd uses transfer safeguards under GDPR Chapter V or UK GDPR international transfer rules, such as adequacy decisions, UK adequacy regulations, the EU-US Data Privacy Framework or the UK Extension to the EU-US Data Privacy Framework where applicable, EU Standard Contractual Clauses, the UK International Data Transfer Agreement, or the UK Addendum to the EU Standard Contractual Clauses.
+For legal review, where Customer Personal Data is transferred outside the EEA, or outside the UK where UK GDPR applies, PDFCrowd uses transfer safeguards under GDPR Chapter V or UK GDPR international transfer rules.
+These may include adequacy decisions, UK adequacy regulations, the EU-US Data Privacy Framework or the UK Extension to the EU-US Data Privacy Framework where applicable, EU Standard Contractual Clauses, the UK International Data Transfer Agreement, or the UK Addendum to the EU Standard Contractual Clauses.

 Company and Jurisdiction